 Absolutely not.
-Site owners will still have full control over content that appears on their sites, the placement of content modules, site navigation, and look and feel.
+Site owners have full control over content that appears on their sites, the placement of content modules, site navigation, and look and feel.
 If you use our templates, there will be some pre-defined (but still adaptable) components, but they are intended to save you time and money - not to take away your control.

 The templates provided are designed around internationally recognised usability principles, guaranteeing customers ease of navigation and ensuring that your content structure is optimally organised.
 UCT branding is included, but you are encouraged to use your own colours and logos, and to personalise the site to your liking.

-If you use one of our flexible site templates and standard applications, there will be no cost to you for the technical components of your site.
+If you use one of our flexible site templates and standard applications, there is no cost to you for the technical components of your site.
 You might, however, incur a minimal design cost for custom header banner design, unless you have an expert in-house to do the design for you.
-You will also need to make an investment in time and effort, in order to keep your content up to date.
+You also need to make an investment in time and effort, in order to keep your content up to date.

 - Design costs